eldad87/go-boilerplate/README.md

 - [x] gRPC, HTTP Gateway and Swagger-UI
 - [x] gRPC and HTTP Gateway validation error sync
 - [x] gRPC opentracing and instrumentation
-- [ ] Database migration - partly done, still need to ve
+- [ ] Database migration - partly done, Searching for alternative with native Golang migration
 - [ ] Embed OpenAPI using Packer
 - [ ] Run health checks and metrics on a different port then gRPC-gateway
 - [ ] Machinery: